 4 producer visits

 6 tourist visits

-Rachael and Simon from Traidcraft enjoy a Taste of Southern India!
-Traidcraft’s Product Manager Rachael Colquhoun and Key Account Manager Simon Pickersgill set off for India in January on a Meet the People tour.
-Rachael reports on the first week of their tour, revealing just how much of an adventure they are having… When I … Continue reading "Southern India: An Insider’s View"
+Rachael and Simon enjoy a Taste of Southern India!
+Traidcraft’s Product Manager Rachael Colquhoun and Key Account Manager Simon Pickersgill set off on our Meet the People Tour of Southern India in January.
+Rachael reports on the first week of their tour, revealing just how much of an adventure they are having… When I was … Continue reading "Southern India: An Insider’s View"